Doctor of Education in Leadership

-The School Counseling and Doctor of Education in Leadership programs offer several scholarships of varying amounts to Individuals who are from ethnic minority background and/or have demonstrated significant commitment to serving diverse populations.
+In addition, the School Counseling and Doctor of Education in Leadership programs offer several scholarships of varying amounts to Individuals who are from ethnic minority background and/or have demonstrated significant commitment to serving diverse populations.
 Facility in a second language is desirable and financial need is considered.
-Students admitted to School Counseling and Doctorate of Education in Leadership degree programs will be invited to apply for the scholarships.
+Students admitted to School Counseling or Doctorate of Education in Leadership degree programs will be invited to apply for the scholarships.

 Doctor of Education in Leadership Diversity Scholarships

 Scholarships are awarded to incoming and continuing doctoral students.
 These scholarships address the critical need for increasing the diversity of our student body and supporting traditionally marginalized groups.
-Those who have demonstrated significant commitment to promoting social justice and equity through k-12 education and serving underserved student populations are also encouraged to apply.
+Those who have demonstrated significant commitment to promoting social justice and equity through PK-20 education and serving under-served student populations are also encouraged to apply.
 Priority will be given to candidates with demonstrated financial need as determined by the FAFSA (Free Application for Federal Student Aid) or ORSAA (Oregon Student Aid Application.)

-- New, incoming Ed.D applicants must submit a one-page statement that describes his/her qualifications and interest in receiving scholarship assistance.
+- New, incoming EdD applicants must submit a one-page statement that describes his/her/their qualifications and interest in receiving scholarship assistance.
 Submit the scholarship essay to the graduate admissions office.

-- Applicants must file a FAFSA (Free Application for Federal Student AId).
-Go to Paying for Graduate School for helpful links to the Financial Aid Office website.
+- Applicants must file a FAFSA (Free Application for Federal Student Aid).
+Go to Tuition and Financial Aid page for helpful links to the Financial Aid Office website.

 Additional Scholarship Information

 List of graduate scholarships that don’t require proof of U.S. citizenship or legal permanent residency.